tmarkovski/json-bbs-signatures/spec/spec.md

 }
 ```

-Each node in this document, can be uniquely represented using JSON Pointer addressing.

-*JSON Pointer representation of each field and node*
+*JSON Pointer of each field and node*

 ```bash
 Pointer                   Value